 One word we hear a lot of these days is “disrupt.”
 Netflix is disrupting old-style TV.
 Tesla is disrupting the auto industry.
 Uber is disrupting the taxi business.

-Over the last two decades, digital technology and the Internet have revolutionized business, and the pace of change is only getting faster.
-This new business environment demands a new kind of leader; and these new leaders need an updated education that equips them with the relevant skills for the 21st century.
+Over the last two decades, digital technology and the internet have revolutionized business, and the pace of change is only getting faster.
+This new business environment demands a new kind of leader; and these new leaders need an updated education that equips them with relevant skills for the 21st century.

 So what should an MBA tailored for the age of digital disruption look like?
 This is a question I’ve pondered a lot.
 As a venture capitalist, I spend a great deal of time evaluating and investing in disruptive new businesses and their leaders.
 As the head of a business school, I also want to provide our students with the most practical, up-to-date training possible.
 That’s why I’ve created an imaginary “Disuptors MBA.”
 The curriculum is built around the six core course areas.

 1. Technology-enabled business models

 The most successful new companies grow to massive scale based on a technology platform.
 They often have few employees and no hard assets.
 Airbnb is a hotel company with no hotels; Uber is a taxi company with no taxis.
-The new “Disruptors’ MBA” should focus on those companies that have achieved market dominance by boldly leveraging digital technology.
+The Disruptors’ MBA should focus on those companies that have achieved market dominance by boldly leveraging digital technology.

-2. Coding, Algorithms and System Architecture
+2. Coding, Algorithms, and System Architecture

 The traditional MBA aims to produce well-rounded executives with a respectable grasp of key disciplines like finance, marketing, strategy, and so on.
-In a world that revolves around the Internet, not having a similar grasp of programming and algorithms is downright dangerous.
+In a world that revolves around the internet, not having a similar grasp of programming and algorithms is downright dangerous.
 The new “Disruptors’ MBA” should equip leaders to manage and direct IT specialists based on a sound understanding of system architecture.

 3. Social Media Communications

 In the 1990s, a wave of offshoring swept through the developed world, driving manufacturing jobs to lower-wage countries overseas.
 That trend then repeated in the 2000s, but with white-collar jobs moving to places like India and the Philippines.
 The next such wave will involve the shifting of certain white-collar jobs from humans to AI.
-At the business school I run, for instance, AI already handles a large proportion of the application process, something that is both efficient and helps eliminate human bias.
+At GLOBIS, for instance, AI already handles a large proportion of the application process, something that is both efficient and helps eliminate human bias.
 The new “Disruptors’ MBA” should equip leaders to utilize AI in their business models and value chains in order to create competitive advantage.

 The massive December 2014 cyber-attack on Sony Pictures Entertainment brought the cybersecurity issue well and truly into the spotlight.
 There were any number of reasons why cybersecurity wasn’t getting the attention it deserved until then — CEOs aren’t too keen on admitting to being hacked; and plenty of them may not be computer-literate enough to grasp the size of the danger!
 Sony changed all that.
 The new “Disruptors’ MBA” should sensitize students to this existential threat.
-Modern corporate leaders must start from the default position that someone somewhere is working to steal their IP and sensitive personal data and take the necessary preemptive steps to protect it.
+Modern corporate leaders must start from the default position that someone somewhere is working to steal their IP and sensitive personal data, and they must take the necessary preemptive steps to protect themselves.

-No written cases: Who needs written case studies, when faculty can go one better, interviewing actual company CEOs and streaming the video to their students in real time?
+No written cases: Who needs written case studies when faculty can go one better, interviewing actual company CEOs and streaming the video to their students in real time?

-No classrooms: When learning all takes place online, physical classrooms are an anachronism.
+No classrooms: When all learning takes place online, physical classrooms are an anachronism.
 Cyberspace is the new classroom.

-Because before I go, I have a confession to make…
+Now, I have a confession to make.